Deprecating Excalidraw Electron in favor of the web version

-Excalidraw is a virtual collaborative whiteboard that lets you easily sketch diagrams that feel hand-drawn.
-On the Excalidraw project, we have decided to deprecate Excalidraw Desktop, an Electron wrapper for Excalidraw, in favor of the Web version that you can—and always could—find at excalidraw.com.
+On the Excalidraw project, we have decided to deprecate Excalidraw Desktop, an Electron wrapper for Excalidraw, in favor of the web version that you can—and always could—find at excalidraw.com.
 After a careful analysis, we have decided that Progressive Web App (PWA) is the future we want to build upon.
 Read on to learn why.

-Would be great to wrap Excalidraw within Electron (or equivalent) and publish it as a native application to the various app stores.
+Would be great to wrap Excalidraw within Electron (or equivalent) and publish it as a [platform-specific] application to the various app stores.

 The immediate reaction by @voluntadpear was to suggest: